How to Launch a Travel Marketplace: Interview with Steve Jackson - a Founder of Toristy

 It all started in a bar in Helsinki around 2011 on a Friday night with fishing (as I'm a keen amateur angler).
 I was with a few entrepreneurial types and we were wondering if a fishing application could be built that would tell you the best places to go fishing.
 This evolved over a few years into, could we do a marketplace for fishing captains?

-Finally, it evolved further into "could we help small businesses by building marketplaces utilising our digital marketing and analytics skills?"
-So for sur1e, the previous experience I have in digital/analytics did have a massive part to play.
+Finally, it evolved further into "could we help small businesses by building marketplaces utilising our digital marketing efforts and analytics skills?"
+So for sure, the previous experience I have in digital/analytics did have a massive part to play.
 That's when we actually went about testing the concept more thoroughly so that in 2018 we had started what became Toristy.

 Our mission now is to make tour and activity operators in the experiences sector of travel famous.
 We do this by selling operator services on the websites of domestic travel networks such as ferries, trains, airlines, hotels (concierges) and local media or marketplaces, helping operators build a local sales network and simultaneously providing new revenue streams for all concerned.

 Let's get back to the times when you’ve just entered the market.
-How have you built a community around your company, and what was the business model for attracting audience and partners?
+How have you built a community around your company, and what was the business model for attracting an audience and partners?

 We started by doing research and development into what our primary target market was.
 We want to help small businesses, but they require the end users of our platform who would be the consumers on an enterprise website.